-The Barbarian Horde are a two-piece ukulele / cello outfit, and like many things (cheese, Marmite and peanut butter on toast for example) it shouldn't work but does.
+The Barbarian Horde are a three-piece ukulele / cello / drums outfit, and like many things (cheese, Marmite and peanut butter on toast for example) it shouldn't work but does.
 The stately glide of the cello provides a solemn canvas on which the ukulele can paint its sprightly musical brush strokes, combining levity and gloom.The Horde's lyrics reflect this duality, with dour themes (overlong Sunday afternoons, men who refuse to take their coats off) rubbing shoulders with brighter ones (women who turn into trees, bracing walks on the sea front), often within the same song.

 About the venueThe all-new Nambucca is a 300-capacity music venue on Holloway Road.
 Completely new interior, stage now visible from everywhere in the venue, state-of-the-art sound and lighting, and a conscientious team that genuinely cares about making all artists, promoters and punters happy that come through our doors.